 - OU Screenplay Award: Open to undergrads

 Our Mentoring program pairs employed alums with English major juniors and seniors, to help students make the transition into the working world.
 But our students also maintain a thriving OU English Alumni Association.
 This network is for you: we could host reading groups on campus, talk shop and job searches, and even set up readings and writing groups for alumni!
 Alumni are also welcome to attend meetings of the Creative Writing club.
 Join us on Facebook.
+For a list of jobs alumni have gotten, click here.

 The Creative Writing Program prioritizes student involvement in volunteer and internship activities and in writing groups around the area.
 Students intern in a wide cross-section of literary venues, including Dzanc Books (small press), Wayne State University Press, 826Michigan (literacy and creative writing outreach program), Midwestern Gothic (literary journal), InsideOut Detroit (creative writing workshops in Detroit public schools), Baldwin Center and Common Ground (community help centers), and Write A House (Detroit literary nonprofit).
 Students are also free to design their own internships.